Quickstart

 Editing Task

-Now our app almost functional.
-The only thing we are lacking is an ability to edit task's title and description.
-Let's modify task details page to include an edit mode!
+Now our app is almost functional.
+The only thing we are lacking is the ability to edit the task's title and description.
+Let's modify the task details page to include an edit mode!

 What we will do is add a state flag to the task details widget.
-When the flag is true, we will show a editable form instead of usual representation of the task:
+When the flag is true, we will show an editable form instead of the usual representation of the task:

 (defmethod render ((task-page task-page))